kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/using-clusterawsadm-to-fulfill-prerequisites.md

 apiVersion: bootstrap.aws.infrastructure.cluster.x-k8s.io/v1alpha1
 kind: AWSIAMConfiguration
 spec:
-  clusterAPIControllers:
   eks:
     enable: true
-      iamRoleCreation: false # Set to true if you plane to use the EKSEnableIAM feature flag
+    iamRoleCreation: false # Set to true if you plan to use the EKSEnableIAM feature flag to enable automatic creation of IAM roles
-  managedControlPlane:
+    defaultControlPlaneRole:
-    disable: false # Set to false to enabled creation of the default control plane role
+      disable: false # Set to false to enable creation of the default control plane role
 ```

 and then use that configuration file: